‘Peacemaker’ Stars Jennifer Holland, Frank Grillo, and David Denman on Second Chances

 On Creating a Safe Space for People of Color in the Star Wars Universe

-During Star Wars Celebration this past weekend, The Nerds of Color got to chat with Lucasfilm president Kathleen Kennedy about bringing more creatives of color into the Star Wars Universe, while also protecting newcomers like Moses Ingram coming into the fandom.
-Kennedy knows they can’t change social media, but they can change how they react to it.
+During the Star Wars Celebration this past weekend, The Nerds of Color got to chat with Lucasfilm president Kathleen Kennedy about bringing more creatives of color into the Star Wars Universe while also protecting newcomers like Moses Ingram coming into the fandom.
+Kennedy knows they can’t change social media but can change how they react to it.

 Continue reading “On Creating a Safe Space for People of Color in the Star Wars Universe”